paulburkinshaw/MonoGameSandbox/Platformer002/Readme.md

-﻿# Platformer002 - Gravity and Collision Detection
+﻿# Platformer002 - Gravity and AABB Collision Detection

 This tutorial builds on Platformer001 and adds gravity when jumping and collision detection (the sprite colliding against the floor when landing from a jump)